vijaym123/BlameGame/README.md

 Scrape Newsletters
 =================

-This project is on collecting data from newsletters and analyzing it. <br>
+The project is on collecting data from newsletters and analyzing it. <br>

 **Mentored By :** <br/>
 [Laurel Harbridge](http://faculty.wcas.northwestern.edu/~lmh735/)<br/>